rcsoccersim/manual/source/coach.rst

             (do our 5 (pass 11)))))

 Each of the primitives will be explained in detail later.
-For now it should suffice to get the idea that the rule is assigned the ID "MyRule1" and is defined as a directive (as compared to a model-rule which describes observed behavior). **bowner** determines that player 5 of the coach's team is the ballowner. **bpos** specifies the ballposition by means of a rectangle.
+For now, it should suffice to get the idea that the rule is assigned the ID "MyRule1" and is defined as a directive (as compared to a model-rule that describes observed behavior). **bowner** determines that player 5 of the coach's team is the ball owner. **bpos** specifies the ball position by means of a rectangle.
 Finally, the directive advises player number 5 to pass to his teammate
 11. In CLang lingo **(pass 11)** is an *action* and **(do our5 (pass 11))** is a *directive*.